 The following materials are not allowed in the garbage in Seattle:

 - Compostable materials, including food waste, food-soiled paper towels and napkins, pizza boxes, and yard waste

 - Recyclable materials, including paper, cardboard, plastic and glass bottles and jars, plastic and paper cups, and aluminum and tin cans.

 A Seattle Public Schools Resource Conservation Specialist will be working with every school in the District to support their transition to mandatory composting and improve recycling.

-SPU is no longer providing recycling and waste reduction grants to private schools.
-However, private schools are eligible to receive free compost, recycling, and garbage bins, posters and stickers through SPU’s Resource Venture program.
+Private schools are eligible to receive free compost, recycling, and garbage bins, posters and stickers through SPU’s Green Business Program.